hazelcast/hazelcast-code-samples/hazelcast-integration/kubernetes/samples/springboot-k8s-hello-world/README.md

 find application images to deploy to the machines it creates.

 On Mac the command is `eval $(minikube docker-env)`

-On Windows the command is

-XXX Windows XXX Want the Windows equivalent if one exists for eval statement

 Note, as this command sets up temporary environment variables, you should continue to use this command window for the rest of the tutorial.